makyo/mealtime/food/tamago-kake-gohan/index.md

 ### Method

 1. Make your rice.
 Bring the rice and water to a boil in a pot.
-Once it boils, *immediate* turn the heat down to the lowest setting on your stove.
+Once it boils, *immediately* turn the heat down to the lowest setting on your stove.
 Give it a stir, and cover.
 Cook for fifteen minutes.
 2. Chop up some veg.
 It'd be a good idea to blanch it, too: pour boiling water over it and let it sit for about thirty seconds before draining.
 3. Combine your egg, soy, veg, and spice in a bowl.
 Beat them up.
 4. Once your rice is done, beat that up, too, then re-cover and remove from heat.
 Let it sit for two minutes.